vladimirkuz/react-yelp-api/README.md

 ## This project was bootstrapped with Create React App.

 ### Features
-Search bussinesses by location with Yelp API
+Search businesses by location with Yelp API

 ### Setup
 To run app: